Chickenpox (Varicella) Facts

 Is there a treatment for chickenpox?

-Calamine lotion and Aveeno (oatmeal) baths may help relieve some of the itching.
+Calamine lotion and oatmeal baths (such as Aveeno, etc.) may help relieve some of the itching.
 Keeping the nails clean and short may help to prevent infections from scratching.

 Aspirin or aspirin containing products should not be used to relieve fever in children.
 Non-aspirin medications, such as acetaminophen (commonly known as Tylenol®), are recommended.

-In addition to pregnant women and those with a weakened immune system, anyone 13 years and older who develops chickenpox should also contact their health care provider to find out if there are other appropriate treatments.
+In addition to those who are pregnant and those with a weakened immune system, anyone 13 years and older who develops chickenpox should also contact their health care provider to find out if there are other appropriate treatments.

 When is someone with chickenpox contagious?

-A person can spread chickenpox to others 1 to 2 days before the rash appears.
-A person can spread the virus until all spots are dry and have a scab.
-It takes about 4 to 7 days after the rash starts for spots to dry.
+A person can spread chickenpox to others 1 to 2 days before the rash appears until all blisters are dry and have a scab.
+It takes about 4 to 7 days after the rash starts for blisters to dry.

-People who were vaccinated and still develop chickenpox have fewer spots and the spots rarely contain fluid.
-They can spread chickenpox until spots have faded and no new spots have developed within a 24-hour period.
+People who were vaccinated and still develop chickenpox tend to have fewer spots and the spots may not contain any fluid.
+A person with these type of spots are contagious until spots have faded, and no new spots have developed within a 24-hour period.

 What can be done to prevent the spread of chickenpox?

 Vaccination is the best way to prevent the spread of chickenpox.
-In addition, avoid close contact with others who are sick, wash hands often, and stay at home if sick.
+In addition, avoiding close contact with others who are sick, washing hands often, and staying home if you are sick can help prevent the spread of chickenpox.

 How is someone diagnosed with chickenpox?